What’s in the sand?

 But what is destroying beaches is not the tens or hundreds of tons of sand used for playgrounds and beach volleyball courts.
 The millions and billions tons of sand consumed by construction of roads and cities is what is posing the threat to the environment.

 At Safe Sand Company we believe sand is to play in.
 The amount of sand used for play is replenished by ocean tides regularly.
-When natural sand is kept clean by proper drainage it lasts a good long time.
+When natural sand is kept clean by proper drainage it lasts almost forever.
 It is a safe investment in every sense!